A Place for Everything in a Brooklyn Kitchen

 Bonus: Their new kitchen has so much drawer space, there’s room for a junk drawer, which Fatima considers a “suburban luxury.”

 Style finds: Kitchen cabinets, hardware, and undercabinet lighting: Ikea.
 Quartz countertops and sink: Bright Granite in Brooklyn, New York.
 Daltile backsplash: Volpatt Tile in Pittsburgh, Pennsylvania.
-Essie touchless faucet: Moen.
+Essie touchless faucet: Appliances Connection.
 Refrigerator, dishwasher, and stove: Existing.
 Pendant lighting: Plattsmouth.
 Floors: Pergo.

 Here’s how much it costs to renovate a kitchen in New York City.